Getting your ORI Number

 Your Florida ORI Number

-Here in Florida, live scan fingerprinting is overseen and administered in accordance with Florida statutes, by the Florida Department of Law Enforcement (FDLE).
+Here in Florida, there are many jobs that require a level 2 background check (livescan fingerprints) before you start working.
+Live scan fingerprinting is overseen by the Florida Department of Law Enforcement (FDLE).
 The FDLE requires something called an Originating Agency Identifier Number (ORI) for most fingerprint scans.
 Your originating agency is the agency that needs your fingerprints.

 The ORI number on your fingerprint scans is for telling the FDLE which agency, and what department to share your prints with.
 Florida law requires an ORI number to be added to your Livescan fingerprints when scanning is done, which is a good thing because prints without ORI numbers don’t get applied to anyone’s background check or help anyone fulfill any requirements.